jdbctemplatemapper/jdbctemplatemapper/README.md

 # JdbcTemplateMapper #

- A simple library to make the usage of Spring's JdbcTemplate less verbose for features like CRUD and relationship queries.
+ A simple library to make the usage of Spring JdbcTemplate less verbose for features like CRUD and relationship queries.
  Use it's features where appropriate and for other functionality keep using JdbcTemplate as you normally would.

  [Javadoc](https://jdbctemplatemapper.github.io/jdbctemplatemapper/javadoc/javadoc.html)